anandology/python-practice-book/source/getting-started.rst

     >>> foo
     4

-If you reassign a different value to an existing variable, the new value overwrites the old value.
+If you re-assign a different value to an existing variable, the new value overwrites the old value.

 .. code-block:: python